Benue State: Agricultural production

 Agriculture forms the backbone of the Benue State economy, engaging more than 70 per cent of the working population.
 This has made Benue the major source of food production in the Nation.
-It can still be developed because most of the modern techniques are not yet popular to 98% of Nigeria.
+Experts say that it can still be developed because most of the modern techniques are not yet popular to majority of Nigerian farmers.
 Mechanization and plantation agriculture/agro-forestry are still at its infancy.
 Farm inputs such as fertilizers, improved seed, insecticides and other foreign methods are being increasingly used.
 However, cost and availability is still a challenge.
 Important cash crops include soybeans, rice, peanuts, mango varieties, citrus, etc.

 Other cash crops include palm oil, melon, African pear, chili pepper, tomatoes etc. Food crops include Yam, Cassava, Sweet potato, Beans, Maize, Millet, Guinea corn, Vegetables etc. There is very little irrigation agriculture and techniques.

-Animal production include, Cattle, Pork, Poultry and Goat but no dairy and dairy products yet.
+Animal production includes: Cattle, Pork, Poultry and Goat but no dairy and dairy products yet.

 The Zaki Ibiam International Yam Market is the biggest market for a single product in Nigeria.

 Commerce and industry

-Banking services are available as all the banks in Nigeria have branches in the state with the Central Bank of Nigeria having its regional headquarters in Makurdi.
+Banking services are available as all the banks in Nigeria have branches in the state, with the Central Bank of Nigeria having its regional headquarters in Makurdi.
 Dangote Cement Company is a private company that operates within the state and provides a little employment to the people.

 This is a rough estimated employment percentage in the state: 75% are farmers, 10% traders, 6% civil servants, 9% private.

 Benue State has the capacity to support a wide range of industries using local agricultural and mineral resources although potentials are yet to be exploited.
 Private initiatives in commerce and industry, particularly by indigenes, is as also on a small scale and is limited to carpentry, shoe repairs and manufacturing, small scale rice mills, leather and plastic industries, weaving, printing, catering, block making, food processing, etc. Industry and commerce have been greatly retarded by the absence of capital funds, basic infrastructure and the frequent political changes.

 Infrastructure and transportation

 The location of Benue State in the centre of the country plus the presence of bridges on two large rivers, the Benue River and Katsina-Ala River, make the state a major cross-roads centre.
-Two major highways connect the Eastern States to the North and Northeast.
 The present government has shown commitment to the construction of roads within the state capital Makurdi and other major roads leading in and out of the state.
 The roads are in an excellent condition.

+Two Federal Highways connect the Eastern States to the North and Northeast.